 Greeks who lived together with the Turks during the Ottoman times for centuries have had an important impact on shaping the modern characteristic of Istanbul.
 Many of the restaurants, taverns and patisseries are still run by Greek citizens, adding zest to Istanbul.

-Where Is Greek Orthodox Church Of Istanbul?
+Where Is Phanar Greek Orthodox Church Of Istanbul?

-Fener & Balat Guided Walking Tours
+Fener & Balat Walking Tours By Private Tour Guide

 Istanbul, or Constantinople, possesses wide Greco-Roman cultural heritage since it served as the capital of Byzantine Empire for over 1000 years.
 The leading monuments of this heritage are Hagia Sophia, Basilica Cistern, Chora Church.
 Fener, Balat neighborhoods are rich in history and very near to renowned Chora Church.